dmennell/konvoyToolbox/readme.md

 * the INSTALL directory includes install examples for different envirtonments

 * the SERVICES directory provides instructions to deploy different services to Konvoy

+* the COMMANDS directory has commands that I have found useful in my day-to-day journeys.